kyma-project/website/content/blog-posts/2022-10-20-release-notes-2.8/index.md

 This Kyma version introduces the Istio CNI plugin.
 The plugin replaces the `istio-init` container, and it provides the same networking functionality, but it doesn't require Istio users to have elevated Kubernetes RBAC permission.

 To learn more, read about the [Istio CNI plugin](https://istio.io/latest/docs/setup/additional-setup/cni/).

+## Serverless

+### Serverless engine switched to OTLP

+Following the [changes in Observability](#jaeger) and opening new [OTLP](https://opentelemetry.io/docs/reference/specification/protocol/)-compliant endpoints in Jaeger, the Serverless engine now configures Functions to send trace data to this new endpoint.
+Functions built before releasing Kyma 2.8 will continue sending trace data to the previous endpoint.

+For more information, see the [Environment variables in Serverless](https://kyma-project.io/docs/kyma/main/05-technical-reference/00-configuration-parameters/svls-02-environment-variables).